Find Hft support near you:

 Some of the key issues affecting the social care sector include:

-- Funding – in recent years, local authorities have had to make significant savings, meaning less money has been available to pay for social care services, while the introduction of the National Living Wage, auto-enrolment pensions and the apprenticeship levy have all increased the costs for providers, making service-sustainability challenging.
+• Funding.
+Less money has been available for social care services from local authorities due to budget cuts.
+The introduction of the National Living Wage, auto-enrolment pensions, and the apprenticeship levy have all increased the costs for social care providers.

 Who regulates social care?